enasequence/read_docs/study.rst

 Every data submission to ENA requires registration of a study object.

-This study is used to group other objects together, so is the as a first step towards submitting your data to ENA.
+This study is used to group other objects together, so it is the first step towards submitting your data to ENA.

 .. image:: images/metadata_model_study.png
    :align: center

-The study and its associated data will not become public until the study release date has expired (*).
+The study and its associated data will not become public until the study release date has expired.
 You can change this date at will should you need to release the data or delay its publication further.
 However, you will no longer have this option once the data are public.

 Have a look at an `example <http://www.ebi.ac.uk/ena/data/view/PRJEB1234>`_ of a study in the ENA browser.

-Accesssions
+Accessions
 ===========

 Once a study is registered, Webin will report two accession numbers for the study.